Dr Anna van der Gaag

 Biography

-Anna van der Gaag is a Visiting Professor in Ethics and Regulation and member of the International Ethics Observatory team at Surrey.
+Anna van der Gaag is a Visiting Professor in Ethics and Regulation.
 She was Chair of the Health and Care Professions Council from 2006-15 and a member of the Council since it was established in 2001.
 From 2006- 2008 she was a member of the Council for Healthcare Regulatory Excellence (CHRE) now the Professional Standards Authority for Health and Social Care.
-A Public Appointments Ambassador, Anna holds a number of non-executive roles, including Chair of the Business and Oversight Board at the Law Society, Non Executive Director at Health Education England and Kent Surrey and Sussex Academic Health Science Network.
-She is a founding member of the Health Foundation’s ‘Q’, a connected community of people committed to health improvement.
+A Public Appointments Ambassador, Anna has held a number of non-executive roles, including Chair of the Business and Oversight Board at the Law Society of England and Wales, Non Executive Director at Health Education England and Kent Surrey and Sussex Academic Health Science Network.
+She is currently Chair of the Advisory Board for Safer Gambling and a Non Executive Director at Sussex Partnership NHS Trust.
+Anna is a founding member of the Health Foundation’s ‘Q’, a connected community of people committed to health improvement.

 Prior to her regulatory roles, she taught at undergraduate and postgraduate levels at the University of Strathclyde, was a senior researcher at the University of Oxford and at the Centre for Integrated Healthcare Research at Queen Margaret University, Edinburgh.
 As a clinician, she worked in acute and community settings in child and adult services.
 She had a particular interest in improving services to people with learning disabilities and in the importance of making information accessible.

 Anna has a strong interest in education and innovation in health care, and has been an advocate of the importance of inter-disciplinary working.
 She has been involved in quality improvement initiatives with health professionals over four decades, and has published books and papers on user involvement, clinical assessment, clinical audit, skill mix, professional standards, service evaluation, governance and professional regulation.
 Examples of her work include a standardised communication assessment, a study of professional competence and a national evaluation of healthcare assistants and a study of complaints about health care professionals.
 Internationally, she has worked with the European and American professional associations on outcome measures and professional competence, and contributed to work on professional regulation in Canada, Australia and across the EU.
 She has been a member of UK government working groups on learning disabilities, clinical audit, professionalism and regulatory reform.
-A strong focus of her recent work has involved looking at ways to promote professionalism in the healthcare workforce, and explore what makes and breaks good care.
+A strong focus of her work has involved looking at professionalism in the healthcare workforce, and exploring what makes and breaks good care.
+Her current research portfolio includes developing the use artificial intelligence in professional regulation and looking at ways to improve complaints handling for complainants and practitioners.

-She qualified as a speech and language therapist in 1981, has a Masters from the Institute of Neurology, London, and a PhD from the University of Strathclyde.
-She holds honorary doctorates from de Montfort University and Birmingham City University, and honorary research fellowships at the Universities of Glasgow and Brighton.
+She qualified as a speech and language therapist in 1981, has a MSc. from the Institute of Neurology, University of London, and a PhD. from the University of Strathclyde.
+She holds honorary doctorates from de Montfort University and Birmingham City University, held honorary research fellowships at the Universities of Glasgow and Brighton and is a Visiting Chair at Royal Holloway University of London.
 In 2015, she was awarded a CBE for services to health and care.

 Additional publications